Security Procedures Documentation is Essential to Company Security

 What do Security Procedures Entail?

 Security procedures documentation will vary from case to case.
 The size and industry of your business, for example, will influence what the documentation includes.
 However, there are some similarities across most security procedures documentation.
-A well-conceived security procedure should include:
+A well-conceived security procedure should include the following:

 Acceptable Use Policy

-An acceptable use policy is documentation written, basically, to cover the owner of a product from the actions of the user.
-These are usually written for corporations and businesses, but most importantly for this article is also written for website owners and administrators.
-Basically, acceptable use policy lists out exactly how the website can be used and what the website can be used for, which saves the owner/administrator the burden of negligence if something drastic were to happen.
+An acceptable use policy is a type of documentation written to convey to a user the proper and allowed ways of using a product, interface, or service.
+These are usually written for corporations and businesses but are also written for website owners and administrators.
+An acceptable use policy lists out exactly how the website can be used and what the website can be used for, which saves the owner/administrator from the burden of lawsuits if something unfortunate were to happen.

 Access Control Policy

-This would have actually solved the problem laid out in the “What are Security Procedures?” section.
-Access control policy dictates which person or group of people get to see and access certain information.
+Access control policy documentation dictates which person or group of people get to see and access certain information.
 If you have higher clearance, generally you get access to more information than someone who is more entry-level.
-At its least impactful, it stops your employees from accidentally seeing private information, and at its most impactful, it can stop something like corporate espionage from happening!
+At its least impactful, access control policies stop your employees from accidentally seeing private information, and at its most impactful, the documentation can stop harmful incidents, like corporate espionage, from happening.

 Change Management Policy

-Not just anyone should be allowed to mess with your equipment!
-Change management policy deals with the minimum requirements needed for any one person to change anything within a business.
-This mostly concerns with changes in production systems and supporting infrastructure throughout an organization, but it doesn’t even have to be that big of a change.
-Managers are written into change management policies, as well as organizers, shareholders, and officers.
-Anyone who has the power to change anything is detailed in this policy, as well as what they do and do not lord over as a part of their position.
+Change management policy documentation outlines the minimum requirements needed for any one person to change something within a business’s structure or operations.
+Often, this type of documentation is concerned with potential changes in production systems and supporting infrastructure throughout an organization, but it can also address smaller changes, such as employee dress code.
+The roles of managers are written into change management policies, as well as organizers, shareholders, and officers.
+Anyone who has the power to make changes is detailed in this policy, as well as what they do and do not have jurisdiction over as a part of their position.

 Information Security Policy

-This is somewhat of a blanket term for the above-mentioned parts of security procedures documentation, but information security documentation essentially describes what a company wants to get out of its security.
-It will normally detail aims and objectives for their security as well as some perceived threats to look out for.
-This might include policy on password creation within the company or how to handle company-issued hardware if taken home by an employee.
+Information security policy is somewhat of a blanket term for the above-mentioned parts of security procedures documentation, but information security documentation essentially describes what a company wants to get out of its security.
+This document will normally detail aims and objectives for a company’s security as well as some perceived threats they look out for.
+Sections of the document might include a policy on password creation within the company or how to handle company-issued hardware if taken home by an employee.

 Incident Response Policy